A 67-Year-Old School Principal With $1.4 Million Discovers Her Pension Quietly Pushed Her Into IRMAA Tier Two Before She Filed for Medicare

 This post may contain links from our sponsors and affiliates, and Flywheel Publishing may receive compensation for actions taken through them.

-A 67-Year-Old School Principal With $1.4 Million Discovers Her Pension Quietly Pushed Her Into IRMAA Tier Three Before She Filed for Medicare
+A 67-Year-Old School Principal With $1.4 Million Discovers Her Pension Quietly Pushed Her Into IRMAA Tier Two Before She Filed for Medicare

 © Portra / Getty Images

 A career educator retires at 65 with a defined-benefit pension paying $9,200 a month, plus $1.4 million in a 403(b).
-Two years in, she opens a notice from Social Security and learns her Medicare premiums jumped hundreds of dollars a month.
+Two years in, she opens a notice from Social Security and learns her Medicare premiums jumped nearly $2,900 a year.
 Her pension simply did its job.

 This is one of the most common quiet shocks in public-sector retirement.
 Reddit’s r/Medicare threads overflow with variations, and Dave Ramsey has fielded versions from teachers and city employees: a generous, non-discretionary pension pushes Modified Adjusted Gross Income (MAGI) just past an IRMAA threshold, and the surcharge hits two years later when SSA looks back at the tax return.